CSIS-3275-002-G7/ProgrammingProject1/README.md

 - **getGuessesLeft()** - Getter method for the `guessesLeft` property.
 - **void processGuess(String guess)** - Processes the guess entered by the user.
 It checks if the user has won or lost the game as well as updates the number of guesses left, and the total guess count.
+  Has a timer object which is limiting users play time, starting with 60 seconds decrementing after very first guess, and ending the game after time expires.
+Updates the view with Game Over message.
 - **String parseGuess(String guess)** - Parses the guess entered by the user.
 Maps from a character and number format into a set of coordinates representing a square on the board.